 Revisional surgery is necessary in approximately five to 10 percent of patients who undergo rhinoplasty and septoplasty surgery.

-The cost of an initial consultation at our Brisbane clinic is $145, though a portion may be claimed from Medicare with a GP referral.
+The cost of an initial consultation at our Brisbane clinic is $175 ($225 for weekend consultations), though a portion may be claimed from Medicare with a GP referral.
 We are happy to provide patients with approximate out-of-pocket costs ahead of their consultation, by phone on 07 3180 3400 or via our website.

 During your consultation, your surgeon will provide a personalised quote for your procedure.
 In accordance with guidelines for advertising of regulated health services, we do not advertise set prices for any of our procedures on our website.